 The masters of fumetti art include Emanuele Taglietti, Alessandro Biffignandi, Pino D'angelico, Enzo Sciotti and Roberto Molino.
 These artists did not sign their work.
 The cover artists, as with the interior artists, did not want their names attached to a genre that was stirring up so much controversy at the time.
 Identification of the paintings has been based mostly on collectors recognizing artists specific styles.
 More recently some of the surviving artists have assisted in the identifications.
 The main focus of my collecting hobby is to find works done by my favorite artists from the genre.

 WHO THE HELL IS MARK ALFREY?

 Nobody, really.
 Just an artist and collector.
-I worked in the business movies and television for 18 years during the waning heyday of special effect make-up as a sculptor, designer and occasionally make-up artist.
+I worked in the business of movies and television for 18 years during the waning heyday of special effect make-up effects as a sculptor, designer and occasionally make-up artist.
 My focus now is creating pop culture related art.
 If you're interested you can check out my work on Facebook.
 I've spent a few years hunting down these original paintings and have amassed a large collection.
 I'm always on a hunt for more of these fine works of art.
 If you have any paintings from this genre and think you might like to sell, please contact me so we can discuss a deal!